MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 This version is only available for install via the download page.

 ### New features and improvements
 - Connectors only use TLS 1.2 for all connections.
-See [Connector pre-requisites](application-proxy-add-on-premises-application.md#prerequisites) for more details.
+See [connector pre-requisites](application-proxy-add-on-premises-application.md#prerequisites) for more details.
-- Improved signaling between the Connector and Azure services.
-This includes supporting reliable sessions for WCF communication between the Connector and Azure services and DNS caching improvements for WebSocket communications.
+- Improved signaling between the connector and Azure services.
+This includes supporting reliable sessions for WCF communication between the connector and Azure services and DNS caching improvements for WebSocket communications.
-- Support for configuring a proxy between the Connector and the backend application.
+- Support for configuring a proxy between the connector and the backend application.
 For more information see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).

 ### Fixed issues
-- Removed falling back to port 8080 for communications from the Connector to Azure services.
+- Removed falling back to port 8080 for communications from the connector to Azure services.
 - Added debug traces for WebSocket communications.
 - Resolved preserving the SameSite attribute when set on backend application cookies.